 Norma Edith García, Trustee Area 1

-Ms. Garcia was was elected to the Board of Trustees in November, 2009.
-She represents Trustee Area 1 which includes the City of El Monte.
+Ms. García was elected to the Rio Hondo Community College District Board of Trustees in November 2009, 2013 and re-elected in 2018.
+She represents Trustee Area 1 which includes El Monte.

 Norma Edith García attended Citrus Community College, transferred and graduated from UCLA, earning a B.A. in Political Science and M.A. in Urban Planning.
 She was appointed as Chief Deputy Director of the County of Los Angeles Department of Parks and Recreation in September 2016.
 She is the first woman to serve in that capacity and executive role in the Department since it was created in 1944.
 In her role, she is responsible for the Department’s day-to-day operations of 182 facilities that includes an annual budget of $200 million, more than 1,600 full-time employees, 1,700 part-time employees and 6,477 registered volunteers.